AI Hardware Design League

 • Verify their design at each design phase.
 The teams will be given a set of test benches to help with this.
 Teams are also encouraged to create their custom test bench to verify the sub-modules they design.

-All participants will receive guidance from their mentors, as well as live, in-person and virtual recorded tutorials.
+All participants will receive guidance from their mentors, as well as live, in-person and virtual recorded webinars and tutorials.
 (To accommodate groups participating from different time zones, we will upload the recorded sessions for later access on the AI-HDL webpage.)

 • Tutorials will include hands-on activities with mentors present to help teams complete the activities.